ParitoshNehete841/WidegetX/README.md

 # WidgetX
-code for all screenshot and screen recording and snapshot and videoreording
+code for all screenshot and screen recording and snapshot and videoreording (to stop recording press shift + x)